ibm-cloud-docs/solution-tutorials/resource-sharing.hidden.md

 The above diagram shows the scenarios which are discussed in the following:
-1. Dotted lines: Instances of {{site.data.keyword.cos_short}} and {{site.data.keyword.databases-for-mongodb}} in **Account A** and **Account B** utilize encryption keys managed in the **Main Account** in {{site.data.keyword.keymanagementserviceshort}}.
+1. Instances of {{site.data.keyword.cos_short}} and {{site.data.keyword.databases-for-mongodb}} in **Account A** and **Account B** utilize encryption keys managed in the **Main Account** in {{site.data.keyword.keymanagementserviceshort}}.
-2. Black lines: {{site.data.keyword.compliance_short}} in the **Main Account** governs resources in all three accounts (see black lines above).
+2. {{site.data.keyword.compliance_short}} in the **Main Account** governs resources in all three accounts (see black lines above).
-3. Blue lines: Instances of {{site.data.keyword.at_short}} in **Account A** and **Account B** direct security logs with {{site.data.keyword.atracker_short}} to {{site.data.keyword.cos_short}} buckets in the **Main Account** (see blue lines above).
+3. Instances of {{site.data.keyword.at_short}} in **Account A** and **Account B** direct security logs with {{site.data.keyword.atracker_short}} to {{site.data.keyword.cos_short}} buckets in the **Main Account** (see blue lines above).

+Sharing can be between accounts in an [IBM Cloud Enterprise environment](https://{DomainName}/docs/account?topic=account-what-is-enterprise) or without a formal enterprise organization.

 ### Encryption key management
 {: #resource-sharing-security-kms}

 In almost all environments, data is stored encrypted.
-By default, encryption is system-managed which means the encryption key is provided and maintained by the cloud provider.
+By default, encryption is provider-managed which means the encryption key is provided and maintained by the cloud provider.
 To increase security, customers can use their own keys by utilizing a key management service (KMS).
 In {{site.data.keyword.cloud_notm}}, the KMS can be either located in the same or in another account as the service using an encryption key.
 This allows to centrally manage encryption keys for all corporate accounts.
 That way, it is possible to monitor usage and invalidate encryption keys when needed.

 [{{site.data.keyword.keymanagementserviceshort}}](https://{DomainName}/docs/key-protect) and [{{site.data.keyword.hscrypto}}](https://{DomainName}/docs/hs-crypto?topic=hs-crypto-get-started) support this deployment pattern.
 Access to them can be configured to allow central key management and thereby resource sharing across {{site.data.keyword.cloud_notm}} accounts.